Chapter Guidelines

 Donation Processing

 Members’ donations are 100% tax deductible.
-Cheques are to be written directly to Local Food for Local Good, earmarked 100 Women Northumberland.
+We prefer to receive donations online through our giving page.
 Local Food for Local Good (the coordinating charity) disperses the combined total of members’ contributions in the form of a grant to the selected charities.
-One tax receipt will be issued to the member for the full amount of her annual donation in December of each year.

 Nomination and Presentation Details